-Section 29a - Increasing Enrollment 66,000,000 Provides payments to districts with increasing enrollment.
-Districts are eligible if their FY 2020-21 membership blend as it would have normally been calculated in a non-pandemic year exceeds their FY 2020-21 pupil membership calculation (the "super blend").
-The FY 2020-21 super blend is calculated as follows: 75% of the prior year blend (10% of the spring 2019 count plus 90% of the fall 2019 count); plus 25% of the current year blend (10% of the spring 2020 count plus 90% of the fall 2020 count).
-Payments are equal to the difference in pupils multiplied by the district's foundation allowance, capped at the Target Foundation.
-Payments may be prorated if funds are insufficient.
-Funding Source(s): Restricted 66,000,000 Related Boilerplate Section(s): 6, 11 Section 31a - At-Risk Pupil Support, School-based Health Centers, Hearing and Vision Screening 535,150,000 Supports instructional programs and direct noninstructional services for at-risk pupils (\$522.0 million) for the purpose of ensuring that pupils are proficient in English language arts by the end of 3 rd grade, pupils are proficient in math by the end of 8 th grade, high schoo graduates are career and college ready, and pupils are attending school regularly.
+Section 26d - Brownfield Redevelopment Reimbursement 7,500,000 Reimburses ISDs as required under Sec.
+15b of the Brownfield Redevelopment Financing Act.
+Rembursement Funding Source(s): Restricted 7,500,000 Related Boilerplate Section(s): 11 Section 31a - At-Risk Pupil Support, School-based Health Centers, Hearing/Vision/Dental Screening 539,150,000 Supports instructional programs and direct noninstructional services for at-risk pupils (\$524.5 million) for the purpose of ensuring that pupils are proficient in English language arts by the end of 3 rd grade, pupils are proficient in math by the end of 8 th grade, high school graduates are career and college ready, and pupils are attending school regularly.
 Districts must comply with K-12 reading requirements under MCL 380.1280f, use resources to address early literacy and numeracy, and provide multi-tiered systems of support in grades K-12 to qualify.
-Allocates \$12.0 million of the \$522.0 million for payments to districts that received an allocation in FY 2020-21 that was less than their allocation in FY 2019-20, after accounting for declining enrollment.
+Allocates \$12.0 million of the \$524.5 million for payments to districts that received an allocation in FY 2021-22 that was less than their allocation in FY 2020-21, after accounting for declining enrollment.
 Allows unexpended funds from the \$12.0 million allocation to be distributed according to the main at-risk formula.
-SNAP family benefits (cash or food assistance); or children who are migrants, homeless, or in foster care.
-However, a district with a combined state and local revenue per pupil greater than the Targer foundation allowance in the current and immediately preceding year receives 30% of the allocation for which it would otherwise be eligible before proration.
+Eligible districts receive an amount equal to 11.5% of the statewide average foundation allowance per economically disadvantaged pupil, including those eligible for free and reduced price meals, TANF, or SNAP family benefits (cash or food assistance); or children who are migrants, homeless, or in foster care.
+However, a district with a combined state and local revenue per pupil greater than the Target foundation allowance in the current and immediately preceding year receives 35% of the allocation for which it would otherwise be eligible before proration, unless its revenue per pupil was less than the Target in FY 2018-19, in which case the district receives 100% of its allocation for FY 2021-22.
 Allocations for all districts are prorated because funds appropriated are not sufficient to fully fund the formula.
-Also includes funding for school-based health centers (\$8.0 million) and hearing and vision screening (\$5.2 million).
-Funding Source(s): Restricted 535,150,000 Contine 24 d.
-Ontrol F70 4 4 4 000 Related Boilerplate Section(s): 11, 20 Section 31d - School Lunch Program 573,144,000 Allocates state funds to ensure the state meets its obligation under Durant v State of Michigan to fund 6.0127% of school lunch programs; allocates federal funds for National School Lunch Program and Emergency Food Assistance Program.
-Funding Source(s): Federal 550,000,000 Restricted 23,144,000 Related Boilerplate Section(s): 11 Section 31f - School 4,500,000 Reimburses districts for the costs of providing school breakfast.
-Breakfast Program Funding Source(s): Restricted 4,500,000 Related Boilerplate Section(s): 11
+Also includes funding for school-based health centers (\$8.0 million) and hearing, vision, and dental screenings (\$6.7 million).
+Funding Source(s): Restricted 537,650,000 GF/GP 1,500,000 Related Boilerplate Section(s): 11, 20 Section 31d - School Lunch Program Allocates state funds to ensure the state meets its obligation under Durant v State of Michigan to fund 6.0127% of school lunch programs; allocates federal funds for National School Lunch Program and Emergency Food Assistance Program.
+Funding Source(s): Federal 556,000,000 Restricted 23,838,400 Related Boilerplate Section(s): 11 Section 31f - School 11,900,000 Reimburses districts for the costs of providing school breakfast.
+Breakfast Program Funding Source(s): Restricted 11,900,000 Related Boilerplate Section(s): 11